vmware-archive/dependency-labeler/README.md

 # deplab

 ## Introduction
-deplab adds metadata about a container image's dependencies as a label to the container image.
+deplab adds and inspects metadata about a container image's dependencies.

 ## Usage
 Download the latest `deplab` binary from the [releases page](https://github.com/pivotal/deplab/releases).